Plunne/RISC-Plunne/Docs/README.md

 | Data Memory         | dmem.vhd | DMem   | arch_DMem    |
 | Branch Control Unit | bcu.vhd  | BCU    | arch_BCU     |
 | Program Counter     | pc.vhd   | PC     | arch_PC      |

-## Naming Convention
-- Entities names of modules shall consist of an abbreviation of the module name from 2 to 4 letters
-- In entities names, each word of the module name first letter shall be in uppercase, the rest shall be in lower case (e.g. Register File = RegF)
-- All sources files names shall be the corresponding entity name in lowercase
-- All architectures shall be the entity name with the prefix `arch_` (e.g. arch_RegF)

 ## Requierements Convention
 - Requierements shall have a REQ_ID